acend/quarkus-techlab/content/en/docs/01.0/13_development.md

 * Custom pages with or without actions to interact the application
   * If you are using Flyway you may for example clean and migrate your database using the Dev UI

+Example of an ChaosMonkey extension which allows to inject random errors in your rest endpoints.

 ![Quarkus Dev UI](../dev-ui-monkeys.png)

 With the provided Configuration tool, you are able to change the runtime config for example the quarkus log level